microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ### Download and install the PowerShell module

-The following steps must be performed before the PowerShell cmdlets are available for use with the Windows Package Manager rest source.
+The following steps must be performed before the PowerShell cmdlets are available for use with the Windows Package Manager REST source.

 1. Open an Edge Browser.
 2. Navigate to [https://github.com/microsoft/winget-cli-restsource/releases](https://github.com/microsoft/winget-cli-restsource/releases).